 John Lawrence is a clinical psychologist.
 He did his internship at the Veterans Affairs Medical Center, Miami, Florida.
 He completed a postdoctoral fellowship at the Behavioral Medicine Clinic at Johns Hopkins Hospital.
 From 1995 to 2002, he was an attending psychologist at Johns Hopkins Bayview Medical Center.
 Clinically, he specializes in treating people with comorbid medical and psychological conditions, in particular severe burns.
 His research has focused on psychosocial burn rehabilitation (e.g., PTSD, psychosocial adjustment to scarring).
-He also writes about social justice issues and is on the editorial board of Grassroots Economic Organizing (GEO) Newsletter, which focuses on the movement for economic democracy.
+He also writes about social justice and democracy issues.

 BA, University of California (Berkeley)

 Lawrence, J. W., Rosenberg, L., Rimmer, R. B., Thombs B. D., & Fauerbach, J. A. (2010).
 Perceived stigmatization and social comfort: Validating the constructs and their measurement among pediatric burn survivors.
 Rehabilitation Psychology, 55, 360-371.

 Fauerbach, J. A., Lawrence, J. W., Fogel, J., Richter, L., Magyar-Russell, G., & McCann, U. (2009).
 Approach-avoidance coping conflict in a sample of burn patients at-risk for posttraumatic stress disorder.
 Depression and Anxiety, 26, 838-50.